oxidecomputer/hubris/task/net/README.md

 # VLAN support
 ## Configuration and build
-VLAN support is enabled through an `h7-vlan` feature in the `net` task, and `vlan` features in all dependent crates.
-This is checked in the `net-api` build system, which raises an error if it's not enabled for all relevant crates (e.g. if you enabled it for the `net` task but forgot to enable it for the `udpecho` task, which uses `net-api`).
+VLAN support is enabled through the `vlan` feature in the `net` task, and `vlan` features in all dependent crates.
+This is checked in the `net-api` build script, which raises an error if it's not enabled for all relevant crates (e.g. if you enabled it for the `net` task but forgot to enable it for the `udpecho` task, which uses `net-api`).

-When the feature is enabled, the build system reads a `vlan` dictionary from `config.net`, which specifies the start VLAN (as a VID) and the total number of VLANs.
+When the feature is enabled, the build system reads a `vlan` dictionary from `[config.net]`, which specifies the start VLAN (as a VID) and the total number of VLANs.
 This information is used to generate **arrays of arrays** in the `net` build system; where we would previously make a single array of `SOCKET_COUNT` items, we're now building a nested array with